 1.12.
-It is QL and QP policy to practice lower ticket prices than those practiced by commercial Theatres, unless this is not possible due to contractual agreements with the company or institution running the Theatres where the Festivals are held.
+It is QL and QP policy to offer lower ticket prices than those practiced by commercial cinemas unless this is not possible due to contractual agreements with the company or institution running the venues where the festivals are held.

 1.13.
 It is QL and QP policy to include selected films into thematic film cycles and shared film programs.
 Any film may share the bill with other films in one single slot, namely if it is a short subject.

 1.14.
-Members of Portuguese LGBTI+ Associations are given a ticket discount, unless this is not possible due to contractual agreements with the company or institution running the Theatres where the Festivals are held.
-This discount is only applied upon presentation of a valid means of identification on purchasing the ticket, and prior discount agreement with the Festivals.
+Members of Portuguese LGBTQI+ associations are given a ticket discount unless this is not possible due to contractual agreements with the company or institution running the venues where the festivals are held.
+This discount is only applied upon presentation of a valid means of identification on purchasing the ticket, and prior discount agreement with the festivals.
 The percentage of this discount is determined each year.
-However, ACJI reserves the right to determine eligible Associations, based on their significance within Portugal, their institutional relation to ACJI, and/or restrictions related to the number of discount tickets available.
+However, ACJI reserves the right to determine eligible associations, based on their significance within Portugal, their institutional relation to ACJI, and/or restrictions related to the number of discount tickets available.

 1.15.
-The invitation of Festivals Guests is contingent on the sponsorship of private and public institutions.
-However, QL and QP reserve the right to use a percentage of its total budget to finance a direct invitation to specific personalities, whenever the Festival Programmers feel that their presence is of utmost relevance to the event.
+The invitation of festival guests is contingent on the sponsorship of private and public institutions.
+However, QL and QP reserve the right to use a percentage of its total budget to finance a direct invitation to specific personalities, whenever the festival programmers feel that their presence is of utmost relevance to the event.

 1.16.
-QL and QP staff includes one Artistic Director and one or more Directors (Festivals Direction); six or more staff Programmers, who may be joined each year by Guest Programmers; a member of the ACJI Board of Directors acting as Consultant; a Print Traffic Manager; a Hospitality Manager; a Press and Marketing Manager; an Audience Award Manager; a Queer Market Manager; a Volunteers Manager; and a Graphic Designer.
-Yearly, Translators, Volunteers (selected by interview), Interns (by spontaneous application and/or through protocols between ACJI and private and/or public institutions); an Audio-visuals Editor; one or more Official Photographers; one or more Drivers.
-New positions may be opened yearly, depending on Festivals requirements.
+QL and QP staff includes one artistic director for the overall events, and one or more directors for each of the festivals, comprising the festivals’ direction board.
+Other staff members include programmers, who may be joined each year by guest programmers; a member of the ACJI board of directors acting as consultant; a print traffic and digital film manager; a hospitality manager; a press, marketing, and social media manager; an Audience Award manager; a Queer Market manager; a volunteer’s manager; and a graphic designer.
+Yearly, translators, volunteers (selected by interview), interns (by spontaneous application and/or through protocols between ACJI and private and/or public institutions), an audio-visuals editor, one or more official photographers, and one or more drivers.
+New positions may be opened yearly, depending on festival requirements.
 One person may hold more than one position.

 1.17.
-The Artistic Director’s tasks include: management and final word upon film programming within QL and QP and associated cultural events, whether simultaneous to the Festivals or not; management and final word upon QL and QP image and content of its graphic and audio-visual materials; management and final word upon QL and QP official guests and jury members.
-The Artistic Director selects QL and QP staff and oversees its production and operations, as well as all official relations as defined in 1.18; authority in these areas may be delegated to the Director.
-Any decision regarding the acceptance or interruption of any sponsorship/protocol between the Festivals and any other institution/company must be approved by the Artistic Director.
+The festivals’ artistic director is designated by the ACJI director’s board.
+The artistic director’s tasks include management and final word upon film programming within QL and QP and associated cultural events, whether simultaneous to the festivals or not; management and final word upon QL and QP image and content of its graphic and audio-visual materials; management and final word upon QL and QP official guests and jury members.
+The artistic director selects QL and QP staff and oversees its production and operations, as well as all official relations as defined in 1.18; authority in these areas may be delegated to the directors.
+Any decision regarding the acceptance or interruption of any sponsorship/protocol between the festivals and any other institution/company must be approved by the artistic director.

 1.18.
-The Festivals Director’s tasks include: general production of the Festivals, related and parallel events, simultaneous to the Festivals or not; submitting and following up applications for public funding and sponsorships; fundraising; establishment of public and private partnerships; technical and logistic operation in Festivals offices, Theatres, and other sites of Festivals intervention; management and coordination of Festivals staff during the event.
+The festivals director’s tasks include general production of the festivals, related and parallel events, simultaneous to the festivals or not; submitting and following up applications for public funding and sponsorships; fundraising; establishment of public and private partnerships; technical and logistic operation in the festivals’ offices, venues, and other sites of intervention; management and coordination of festivals’ staff during the event.

 1.19.
-Festivals budgeting, so as payments to staff and providers of goods and services, is the sole responsibility of the ACJI Direction, and is coordinated inside the Festivals by its Artistic Director and ACJI Treasurer.
+Festivals’ budgeting, so as payments to staff and providers of goods and services, is the sole responsibility of the ACJI direction board, and is coordinated inside the festivals by its artistic director.

 ARTICLE TWO | FILM SELECTION

 2.1.
 QL and QP programme documentaries, fiction, docu-fiction, experimental and animated films, be they feature length or short subjects.
-Acceptable formats are: 35mm, DCP, or Hi-Res Digital File.
-If a selected film is only available in a different format, QL and QP will try to negotiate the best solution with the rights holder of the film in question, in order to properly screen it.
-Whenever QL and QP must pay for a transfer copy of the film, compatible with the screening formats, the Festivals will be considered the legal owner of this copy, while any and all legal representation, distribution or screening rights over the copy remain with the original holders.
+Acceptable formats are: 35mm, DCP, or hi-res digital file.
+If a selected film is only available in a different format, QL and QP will try to negotiate the best solution with the rights holder of the film in question, to properly screen it.
+Whenever QL and QP must pay for a transfer copy of the film, compatible with the screening formats, the festivals will be considered the legal owner of this copy, while all legal representation, distribution or screening rights over the copy remain with the original holders.

 2.3.
 If a selected film is spoken in a language other than English, the film copy must be subtitled in English.

 2.4.
-Electronic subtitling in Portuguese of all QL and QP film programmes is dependent on the annual availability of Festivals budget.
+Total or partial electronic subtitling in Portuguese of QL and QP film programmes is dependent on the annual availability of the festivals’ budget.

 2.5.
 QL and QP select films by direct invitation to the rights holder.
-The film’s screening is subject to negotiation of screening fee and copy availability for the period in which the Festivals take place.
+The film’s screening is subject to negotiation of screening fee and copy availability for the period in which the festivals take place.
 The maximum screening fee paid by QL or QP per film is 500.00€ (five hundred Euros).
 It is QL and QP policy to negotiate the lowest screening fee possible up to this value.
-The aforementioned fee may be exceptionally exceeded whenever a Festivals sponsor, public or private, takes direct responsibility for the total or partial payment of the screening fee of the film, or in the case that the Festivals Programmers deem the film as exceptionally relevant.
+The aforementioned fee may be exceptionally exceeded whenever a festival sponsor, public or private, takes direct responsibility for the total or partial payment of the screening fee of the film, or in the case that the festivals’ programmers deem the film as exceptionally relevant.

 2.6.
-The import and export of print copies of the films programmed by direct invitation of QL or QP is to be paid in full by the Festivals, unless the print is in circulation between Festivals, in which case QL and QP will only pay for either the import or the export duties of the print, but never both.
+The import and export of print copies of the films programmed by direct invitation of QL or QP is to be paid in full by the festivals, unless the print is in transit between other festivals, in which case QL and QP will only pay for either the import or the export duties of the print, but never both.

 2.7.
 No cuts or changes in any film will be made for its public screening, for any reason.
 Each film will be screened in the best technical conditions available.